tejuscs/ADBD-Labs/adb-scaling/adb-scaling.md

     ![This image shows the result of performing the above step.](./images/swingbenchoutput.jpeg " ")

-## Task 2: Scale up the OCPUs in your autonomous database service
+## Task 2: Scale up the OCPUs in your Autonomous AI Database service

-Now, let's scale the autonomous database you created in previous labs from 1 OCPU to 2 or more while Swingbench continues running.
+Now, let's scale the Autonomous AI Database you created in previous labs from 1 OCPU to 2 or more while Swingbench continues running.
 You should see the transactions/sec numbers start changing as your database is scaling.
 Please note that this is also highly influenced by the connection service your are using with the *-cs* parameter.
 In the statement above we are using the *\_tp* service, but while you are experimenting, stop and start Swingbench with a different service, such as *\_low*, or *\_high* to see what differences you observe.

 - To scale the system, go to your Cloud Database Console and select **Manage Scaling**: